globus/globus-jupyterlab/README.md

     * Recommended for practical use and users familiar with the extension.
 * [Local Setup](docs/setups/local_setup.md) - setup instructions for the local version
     * Recommended for first-time users and for developers
-* [Development Relevant Info](docs/develop/) - contains information about this extension that is meant for anyone wanting to further develop this extension
+* [Development Relevant Info](docs/develop/) - contains information that is meant for anyone wanting to further develop this extension

 ## Notes
-* The Globus Connect Personal feature has been temporarily deleted due to compatibility issues.
+* The Globus Connect Personal feature has been temporarily disabled due to compatibility issues.
 A later version will support it.
 Instead of using the convenient Globus Connect Personal file browser from the Globus extension, use the default JupyterLab file browser.
 * At this time, the published version of this extension is an older version that no longer works.